nikolovlazar/fundamentals-of-software-architecture/02-architectural-thinking.md

 > *"There are no right or wrong answers in architecture - only trade-offs" - Neil Ford*

 Let's see an example of an item auction system, where someone places a bid for an item up for auction.
 The `BidProducer` service generates a bid from the bidder and sends it to the `BidCapture`, `BidTracking`, and `BidAnalytics` services.
-There are two possible solutions: using *queues* (point-to-point) or *a topic* (pub-sub).
+There are two possible solutions: using *topic* (pub-sub) or *queues* (point-to-point).
 Which one should the architect use?

 ![Auction System using Topics](./assets/auction-system-topic.excalidraw.png)